Teaching a virtual kindergarten class? Here are some management tips that worked for us, and a Google Meet freebie!

 We further divided them on a rotating schedule into groups of six or fewer for sharing periods in the afternoons.
 It began as a Show and Tell, but branched out into sharing drawn pictures, photos or live presentations of families and pets, what they were grateful for at Thanksgiving, items that rhymed, things with patterns, crafts they had made and how-to demonstrations.
 Parents got to know each other through their children, and some of our students had play-dates with new and known school friends at local parks, physically distanced.

 The parent feedback was unanimously positive, and with phys-ed and our pending ECE factored in, Ministry hours were met.
-More to come on this topic.
+Here’s a post about engaging cross-curricular kindergarten activities that work online!

 What has worked well for you teaching virtually?